davidasiegel/SCOPTIONS-September-2019/README.md

 # SCOPTIONS-September-2019
-Some code we'll walk through during the SCOPTIONS meeting.
-There is nothing you have to do, this is just for reference.
+The file "SCOPTIONS Class.ipynb" will have some code we'll walk through during the SCOPTIONS meeting (no experience necessary).
+There is nothing you have to do, I'm just posting this for reference.

 Right now the ipynb file is just a placeholder, I'll put a more finalized version up before the meeting in case you want to follow along.